techtonik/public/README.md

-# public
+An easy way to get my public information by my GitHub nickname.

-github proof of my public info
+---